 How it works

-The pipeline is the same whether the input is a notes workspace or a product corpus of user saves, design explorations, or conversation transcripts.
+The pipeline is the same whether the input is a personal notes workspace or a product corpus of user saves, design explorations, or conversation transcripts.
 The structure changes.
 The engine doesn’t.

 Your workspace